coralproject/design/README.md

 On *The Coral Project*, we are creating open-source tools and resources for publishers of all sizes to build better communities around their journalism.

 Throughout this project we will collect, support, and share practices, tools, techniques and studies to improve communities on the web.

-If you would like to contribute, please check the [contribute](contribute.md) page to see where help is most needed.